 To the maximum extent practicable, schools will participate in available federal school meal programs.

-Schools will provide nutrition education and physical education to foster lifelong habits of healthy eating and physical activity and will establish linkages between health education, school meal programs, and related community services.
+Schools will provide and promote nutrition education and physical education to foster lifelong habits of healthy eating and physical activity and will establish linkages between health education, school meal programs, and related community services.

-The District will engage students, parents, teachers, food service professionals, health professionals, and other interested community members in developing, implementing, monitoring, and reviewing this policy, as well as District-wide nutrition and physical activity opportunities, plans, and initiatives.Nutrition Education and Promotion
+A process shall be implemented to engage students, parents, physical and/or health education teachers, school food service professionals, school health professionals, school board members, school administrators, and other interested community members in developing, implementing, monitoring, and reviewing this policy.

+Nutrition Education and Promotion

 Each school will provide nutrition education and engage in nutrition promotion that: